How to get a visa for Australia

 Melbourne, Adelaide, Darwin, Cairns and the Gold Coast all have national and international terminals in one building or within walking distance.
 Bear in mind that Australian customs and immigration formalities must be carried out in your first city of entry to Australia, even if this is not your final destination.

-Do I need any vaccines to travel to Australia?
+Do I need a transit visa to stop in Australia?